 This take on the classic upside-down apple tart is a great use for leftover cooked potatoes.
-Use what you’ve got- yams, sweet potatoes, new potatoes- with the peels on to make this tart ready for the table in less time.Print this recipe
+Use what you’ve got- yams, sweet potatoes, new potatoes- with the peels on to make this tart ready for the table in less time.Print Recipe Pin Recipe

 - Place the flours and salt in a medium bowl.
 Cut the butter up into 12-20 pieces, tossing them into the flour to keep them cold.
 Flake the butter by rubbing the pieces between your thumb and index and middle fingers (as though you were dealing cards).
 Once the pieces of butter are flaked to about the size of your thumbnail, you’re ready to add the water.